soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1_Grundbegriffe-konzeptuelle-Wissensmodellierung_en.md

 >
 > We have sorted elements of domain knowledge and connected them through meaningful relationships.
 >
-> Now use the terminology (concept, event, relationship) introduced in this unit to reflect on your model:
+> Now  we use the terminology (concept, event, relationship) introduced in this unit to reflect on our model:
 >
 > - Which elements are concepts?
 > - Which elements represent events?